EddieEldridge/EmergingTechnologies/README.md

 `jupyter notebook`

 This will run a Juptyer notebook on your local machine in your default web browser.

+To open the Python script simply type
+`python digit-recognition.py`

 If you get an error regarding a unknow modules/errors with import please ensure you have the correct Python library installed.
 For example, <b>Jupyter</b> is not installed by default with Python but can be installed with the command found above.
 Similarly, if TensorFlow can't be found, you can simply run the same command but replace jupyter with TensorFlow.
 Good luck!